Skip to main content

 You can change the line where it says listen 127.0.0.1:80 to your external IP and port.

-Netuno's public web content is in the web folder, but not everything should be exposed, just the netuno folder and the public folder of each app.
+Netuno's public web content is in the core/web folder, but not all of it should be exposed, only the netuno folder.

 Activate New Website Configuration

-Thus the creation of the symbolic link is important to avoid duplication of files and ensure that any changes are made in a single file.
+Therefore, creating the symbolic link is important to avoid file duplication and ensure that any changes are made to a single file.

 ln -s /etc/nginx/sites-available/netuno /etc/nginx/sites-enabled/netuno